dvreeze/ocp-java-17-learning/doc/chapter12-modules.md

 As intended, this module does not export the service implementation.
 It is a *service provider* because of the `provides` directive, mentioning the service API and the provided implementation of that service API.
 This module depends on the service API module, but not on the lookup part of the public API.
-Most importantly, this module declaration tells the module system that it provides the given implementation of the `QuoteService` service API.
+More importantly, this module declaration tells the module system that it provides the given implementation of the `QuoteService` service API.
 If we deploy this module, this service implementation will be found by the service lookup code in module `quote.servicelocator`.